Bersted Brooks Masterplan

 Consultation display boards in PDF format can be downloaded:

-Or viewed individually with an accessible text format by opening the following headings:
+Or viewed individually with an accessible text format by opening the headings below:

 The project title of Bersted Brooks Park…wildspace on your doorstep is accompanied by an image of a wetland scene with tree and shrub planting either side of a river and reed planting and a kingfisher in the foreground.